-An estimated 300,000 to 400,000 individuals worldwide have PWS.
-An overall prevalence ranging from 1:15,000 to 1:25,000 has been reported regardless of geography or ethnicity.
+An estimated 300,000 to 400,000 individuals worldwide have PWS with a birth incidence ranging from 1:15,000 to 1:25,000.
 The numbers of identified PWS patients is growing at a rate that is higher than the rate of general population because of improved rates of diagnosis.
-We anticipate that DCCR could be the first effective treatment for hyperphagia in PWS to reach the market both in the U.S. and Europe and would therefore be likely to be used in a large proportion of patients.
+DCCR may be the first effective treatment for hyperphagia in PWS patients to reach the market both in the U.S. and Europe and may therefore be likely to be used in a large proportion of patients.